Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Chicago’s RACETRAITOR were one of the more incendiary, politically charged, and controversial music entities that arose to some prominence in the mid-Nineties.
+Chicago’s RACETRAITOR was one of the more incendiary, politically charged, and controversial music entities that arose to some prominence in the mid-Nineties.

 But before all of that, in an instance of truly ironic proportions, RACETRAITOR were featured on the covers of both the Maximum Rock N’ Roll and Heartattack fanzines before they’d ever released a note of music.